Crypt212/obsidian-vault/MindMap/Physics Science/Heat Transfer.md

 $$

 # Convection
-- is a process of transferring heat through the motion of the heated material itself.
+- Is a process of transferring heat through the motion of the heated material itself.
 - **Forced Convection** is convection when material is forced to move (like a bump).
 - **Natural/Free Convection** is convection when material is moved by differences in density.
 $$
 \frac {\Delta Q}{\Delta t} = -kA\Delta T
 $$
 # Radiation
+- Is the process of emitting, transmitting, and receiving energy through space.
 -